CoFH/cofh.github.io/docs/augment-transmission-coil-ducting/index.md

 [dynamo](/docs/dynamos/)'s GUI.

 ### Effects
-Installed transmission coil ducting allows a [dynamo](/docs/dynamos/) to receive items and fluids through its coil, which is the side that emits [Redstone Flux](/docs/redstone-flux/).
+Installed transmission coil ducting allows for a [dynamo](/docs/dynamos/) to receive items and fluids through its coil, which is the side that emits [Redstone Flux](/docs/redstone-flux/).
 Dynamos can normally only receive items and fluids through the other sides.